the-deep/the-deep.github.io/_posts/2018-07-12-deepl-classification.markdown

 ---
 layout: post
-title:  "DEEPL Classification"
+title:  "Text Classification in Data Analysis Platform DEEP"
 date:   2018-07-12 15:22:59 +0545
-categories: jekyll update
+categories: deep nlp
 ---

-## Text Classification in Data Analysis Platform DEEP
 ### About DEEP
-...
+The DEEP is an online platform for secondary data analysis, supporting analysts from different parts of the world to address scope and scale of crisis happening around.
+The data analysis focuses on the living status of affected people and the underlying factors that affect people.
+Also, the platform helps to know the existing information gaps regarding sectors, geographical areas and affected groups.

 ### Requirement for Natural Language Processing
 There are a lots of documents and reports being added in DEEP everyday and there are many analysts who are tagging the documents and texts into different sectors and categories.
 This is a time consuming process and something that can be automated.
 This is where Natural Language Processing comes in as a mechanism for automated text classification which is really going to help the analysts.